 Blue Cash Everyday Card from American Express: Best for groceries

-You can also earn 3 percent cash back on up to $6,000 spent at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases on up to $6,000 per calendar year in purchases in each category (then 1%), and 1% cash back on other purchases..
+You can also earn 3% cash back at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases on up to $6,000 per calendar year in purchases in each category (then 1%), and 1% cash back on other purchases..
 Just keep in mind that cash back earned with this card can be redeemed for statement credits to your account.

 Bank of America Premium Rewards credit card: Best for travel

 The Bank of America® Premium Rewards® credit card charges a $95 annual fee, yet the rewards and perks you receive can make it a good investment.
 You can start off earning 50,000 online bonus points ($500 value) when you spend $3,000 on your card within the first 90 days of account opening.
 You’ll also earn 2X points per $1 spent on travel and dining and 1.5X points per $1 spent on all other purchases.
 Additional benefits you can enjoy with this travel credit card include up to a $100 airline incidental credit each year, up to $100 in Global Entry or TSA Precheck credits every four years and no foreign transaction fees.

 Chip and PIN technology may be fairly new in the world of credit cards, but it is definitely here to stay.
 However, you should take the time to compare the top chip-and-pin and chip-and-signature rewards credit cards since their benefits can vary.
 With some research, you can wind up with a credit card that has the best security features and the rewards and perks you want the most.